superseriousbusiness/gotosocial/docs/getting_started/reverse_proxy/caddy.md

 ```
 In your GoToSocial config turn off Lets Encrypt by setting `letsencrypt-enabled` to `false`.

-If you we running GoToSocial on port 443, change the `port` value back to the default `8080`.
+If you are running GoToSocial on port 443, change the `port` value back to the default `8080`.

 If the reverse proxy will be running on the same machine, set the `bind-address` to `"localhost"` so that the GoToSocial server is only accessible via loopback.
 Otherwise it may be possible to bypass your proxy by connecting to GoToSocial directly, which might be undesirable.